Cumulocity-IoT/cumulocity-smart-map-widget/README.md

 *  **Heat Map Last Event Only:** Switch on to display map based on last location event.
 As soon as new event comes for same device, existing event location will be removed from map.

 *  **Default Zoom:** User has ability to change outdoor zoom level.
 Default is Auto.

 *  **Default Indoor Zoom:**   User has ability to change indoor zoom level.
 Default is Auto.

 *  **Heat Map Event Intensity:** User has ability to change location event intensity for Heat  Map.
 Default is Auto.

+*  **Marker Icon:**   User has ability to use marker icon which is configured during asset type creation in Digital Twin Manager(DTM) or select from pre-define list.

+*  **Marker Icon Color:** User can select color for marker Icon by selecting color from color picker or entering color code(hex) directly in input field.
+Alternatively, user can also provide field name from device managed object which is having color code(hex).

+*  **Marker Color:** User can select color for marker by selecting color from color picker or entering color code(hex) directly in input field.
+Alternatively, user can also provide field name from device managed object which is having color code(hex).

+*  **Marker Shape:** User can select marker shape from dropdown menu.
+Smart map support four shapes(Circle, Star, Square, Penta) currently.
+Alternatively, user can also provide field name from device managed object which is having shape name.
+Please note that shape name should be any one of circle, star, square, penta(all in small letter).

+*  **Hierarchy Level:** User has ability to select hierarchy level of devices/assets.
+Based o user selection, all devices/assets will be display on map. currently up to 3 levels are supported.
+Please note that changing level from default may downgrade performance subject to number of devices/assets at each level you have.

+*  **Dashboard Settings(Application Builder Only):** This feature is available only in application builder.
+User can navigate to any other dashboard by providing below details:
+    * **Device/Asset Type:** Select a device or asset type.
+Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.
+    * **Dashboard ID:** Dashboard ID of a dashboard where user need to navigate.
+You can find dashboard id in browser URL.
+    * **DeviceId as TabGroup:** Select this option only if you are using Group Template as dashboard in application builder and selected deviceId as tabgroup field during group template configuration.
+    * **TabGroup ID(optional):** If your dashboard is based on tabgroup then provide tabgroup id.

+    * **Dashboard Field(Deprecated):** User has ability to provide device object field which represent dashboard Id.
+Based on this field, smart map will display navigation link for device.
+This option will be removed from next version.
+    * * **TabGroup Field(Deprecated):** User has ability to provide device object field which represent dashboard tab group name.
+Based on this field, smart map will display navigation link for device.
+This option will be removed from next version.

-	**Note:** Advance configuration options are map type specific.
+	**Note:** Some of the Advance configuration options are map type specific.